NYC Bird Alliance: Naming

 NYC Bird Alliance was originally named in honor of John James Audubon, an ornithologist and naturalist who shot, painted, catalogued, and described the Birds of North America.
 Audubon was a slave owner and anti-abolitionist, and while the National Audubon Society decided to retain the name, multiple local organizations have opted to change it.
 In June 2024, New York City Audubon became the NYC Bird Alliance.

 Pale Male

+Red-tailed hawk known as Pale Male in New York City's Central Park.

 NYC Bird Alliance organized the protests that followed the removal of the hawk Pale Male's nest in December 2004 and played a major role in negotiating a solution with the co-op board of 927 Fifth Avenue.
 Although Pale Male and his mate, Lola, continued to nest at the site, no new chicks fledged in subsequent years.
 In 2008, it recruited experts from around the country to assess the problem, and removed pigeon spikes from the nest structure as a result of their recommendations.
 In 2011, Pale Male, with a new mate, successfully fledged two chicks, suggesting that fertility issues were the likely cause of the nest failure from 2005 to 2010.